-- Arranging a fire evacuation drill at the beginning of the academic year and at least once every term (once per half-term where practical); - Recording the significant results of the fire evacuation drills; - Ensuring that the Fire Log is kept up-to-date (arranging from alarm tests every week, emergency lighting every month, fire extinguisher checks, etc.); - Ensuring that a fire risk assessment is carried out and kept up-to-date; - Reporting to the Governing Body on issues of significance.
+- Arranging a fire evacuation drill at the beginning of the academic year and at least once every term (once per half-term where practical) - Recording the significant results of the fire evacuation drills - Ensuring that the Fire Log is kept up-to-date (arranging from alarm tests every week, emergency lighting every month, fire extinguisher checks, etc.) - Ensuring that a fire risk assessment is carried out and kept up-to-date - Reporting the Headtaecher on issues of significance.